 Tumaini in Canada

-Support for Tumaini’s urgent work grew, and with the pro-bono assistance of Vancouver lawyers Blakes, Cassels & Graydon LLP, the Tumaini Fund Canada was incorporated in 2012.
+Support for Tumaini’s urgent work grew, and with the pro-bono assistance of the Vancouver law firm of Blake, Cassels & Graydon LLP, the charity was incorporated in 2012 and became a registered Canadian charity in 2013.
+Blakes Vancouver Services continues to file our minutes and look after other legal matters for which we are very thankful.

-Donations to Tumaini are wire transferred periodically from Canada to Kagera.
-All funds are spent by Tumaini Orphan Support Organisation (TOSO) staff in Kagera in accordance with our charitable status: either as designated by donors or with undesignated funds assigned to where the financial need is greatest on the advice of Dr. Wilson who is in daily contact with Kagera staff.
+Donations raised in Canada are regularly sent to Kagera.
+All funds are spent by Tumaini Orphan Support Organisation (TOSO) distributing funds to support orphans and vulnerable families on the advice of Dr. Wilson who is in daily contact with Kagera staff.

-Tumaini Crafters and Friends encompass all the Canadian volunteers who work to make the beautiful blankets and personal care kits so needed and appreciated by our Tumaini orphans and families.
+Tumaini Crafters and Friends are dedicated Canadian volunteers who create blankets and Personal Care Kits for Tumaini orphans and families.

 We welcome new sponsors to share in this ongoing commitment to support our Tumaini orphans.